My Dress-Up Darling: Characters

 A first-year student in Wakana's high school class.
 An archetype of a gyaru, notable for her warmth, friendliness, positivity, and outgoing nature.
 Marin is shown to dislike overly critical people who judge others based on their interests.
 She is a huge fan of anime, and her entire bedroom is decorated with anime posters and merchandise.
 After a series of successful cosplays, Marin grows closer to Wakana and eventually realizes she is head-over-heels in love with him.
 She continually does whatever she can to invite him to different places and spend time with him, as a way to win his heart and make him her boyfriend, although Wakana seems to be completely oblivious to her feelings for him until his confession and they get together.
 She lives alone as her mother died when she was a child, and her father is often away due to work.
 At the end of the series she is married to Wakana and works as a model.
+They also had a daughter named Nichika.